If I asked you right now, “What role should I cast you in next?” Would you have an answer?

 Memorable?
 More than that crap I was saying before!

-Once I learned to embrace my “broadness” instead of fight it, I aligned my marketing materials and my auditions and bookings increased.
+Once I learned to embrace my “broadness” instead of fighting it, I aligned my marketing materials and my auditions and bookings increased.
 Better yet – I was getting called in for the RIGHT roles and making lasting fans.
 That’s what I want for you.

 So…. what do you do?